jakobkilian/unfolding-space/doc/drv2605l-register-overview.md

 ## Registers

+This is a sum-up of the registered used in this code.
+See DRV2605l datasheet for details

 R = read only, X = Read & Write

 Defaults are the bold bits on the left side